our methodology

 Intelligence

-AI Consumer in TasteNET simulator are trained on proprietary first-party sensory & behavioural data, grounded in real consumer psychology and live market context.
+AI Consumers in the TasteNET Simulator are trained on proprietary first-party sensory and behavioural data, grounded in real consumer psychology and live market context.

-Only by simulating at the individual level (Bottom up) preserving each consumer's full-dimensional taste preferences and state-dependent responses, can help brands to achieve beyond averaged metrics and reach evidence-backed decisions on what to launch, how to position it, and who will actually buy it.
+Only bottom-up simulation at the individual level, preserving each consumer's full-dimensional taste preferences and state-dependent responses, lets brands move beyond averaged metrics to evidence-backed decisions: what to launch, how to position it, and who will actually buy it.

 How do we know it works?

-TasteNET is validated against 20 industry-standard benchmarks across Exposure, Purchase, Experience, and Advocacy, each grounded in peer-reviewed methodology.
+TasteNET is validated against 20 industry-standard benchmarks across the Exposure, Purchase, Experience, and Advocacy (EPXA) stages, each grounded in peer-reviewed methodology.

 Dual-axis benchmarking

-Every simulation is scored on completeness (the breadth of decision factors captured), and accuracy (the fidelity of outputs against ground-truth consumer behaviour).
+Every simulation is scored on two axes: completeness, the breadth of decision factors captured, and accuracy, the fidelity of outputs against ground-truth consumer behaviour.
 No synthetic data.
 No averaged personas.

 Free from self-report bias